 # Versioning

 > Mailrith versions the public API in the path.
-This guide explains the `/v1` contract boundary, which base URLs to call, how to avoid unversioned paths, and how to compare future API versions before upgrading.
+This guide explains the `/v1` contract boundary, which base URLs to call, how to avoid unversioned paths, and how to compare future API versions before you upgrade.

 - Human page: https://mailrith.com/developers/versioning